AsahiLinux/docs/Developer-Quickstart.md

 * An Apple M1 machine
     We recommend the Mac Mini as a baseline target.
     * Mac Mini: Does not require Type C power, has additional on-board PCIe hardware (Ethernet & xHCI for type A ports).
 Requires an HDMI monitor.
-    * Macbook Air: USB via DWC3/Type-C only.
+    * MacBook Air: USB via DWC3/Type-C only.
 Built-in screen.
 SPI keyboard.
 Requires Type C power for charging.
-    * Macbook Pro: Like the Air, but with a Touch Bar replacing the F keys, which means your keyboard will be crippled until the drivers for that are written.
+    * MacBook Pro: Like the Air, but with a Touch Bar replacing the F keys, which means your keyboard will be crippled until the drivers for that are written.

 * macOS installed on the machine (we assume you will start from a stock configuration with a single macOS partition)
     * No FileVault (encryption).
-This will just complicate things and is not tested.
+This will complicate things and is not tested.

 * A Linux development machine (any architecture)
     * If not arm64: an `aarch64-linux-gnu` gcc crosscompiler/toolchain (clang is also supported to build m1n1 but less tested).